Every rider I have talked to has reiterated one thing; the tire and wheel you ride depend entirely on what type of riding you will be doing.

 Forging the spokes in this way adds strength once the spoke is under tension.

-There are double cross patterns with less spokes, single cross patterns with even less, and radial patterns in which the spokes do not cross any other spokes on their travel to the rim.
+There are double cross patterns with fewer spokes, single cross patterns with even fewer, and radial patterns in which the spokes do not cross any other spokes on their travel to the rim.

 There are advantages to each pattern, mainly how much weight you can save or the added strength with each successive spoke.

-Mountain bike wheels tend to have a higher spoke count do to the magnified forces these wheels take every time they hit the trail.
+Mountain bike wheels tend to have a higher spoke count due to the magnified forces these wheels take every time they hit the trail.

-Rims were almost exclusively made with aluminum up until the late 90’s early 2000’s when carbon fiber came into its own.
-Carbon fiber is light, responsive, but rigid enough to support the bike.
+Rims were almost exclusively made with aluminum up until the late 90s and early 2000s when carbon fiber came into its own.
+Carbon fiber is light, and responsive, but rigid enough to support the bike.
 It is also very expensive.

 Aluminum is light, very rigid, and very cheap in comparison.
 If you are going to spend money on good wheels I suggest putting your money into good hubs if you have to choose between them and the rim.